 I knew the day of the week (which I often don’t), the month and the year, but I didn’t know it was the 21st.
-It was hardly suprising as I don’t keep track of the days of the week or the dates.
+That’s hardly surprising as I don’t keep track of the days of the week or the dates.

 I do hold on tenaciously to my values, hopes and dreams on the other hand.
 They are the cornerstones of my life.
 At the moment, I also have a relatively firm grip on many of my memories.

-Someday my memories will elude my grasp.
-But not on that day.
+Someday my memories will elude me.
+But not yesterday.
 And not today.